 Corduroy suits are perfect for the chillier fall months and look great in dark tones like navy, or earthy hues like olive or tan.
-(Avoid brown if you don’t want that retro professor look.)
 The best part about a corduroy suit is you get three great options: a suit that’s laid back but still formal enough for the office, and a classic blazer and trousers you can wear as separates.
 A navy or olive corduroy suit is more formal, whereas a tan one is essentially the winter version of a summer khaki suit.

 If you prefer to start small with just the corduroy pants, keep the fabric of your shirt low-key.
 A crisp, white dress shirt will look clean and professional, while the texture of the corduroy adds interest to the rest of the outfit.
 If you want to keep warm, throw on a loose cardigan.
 A corduroy blazer will look great with a crew neck sweater and dark denim.